novak-stevanovic/nuterm-gfx/README.md

 # Nuterm-GFX - Work in progress

-__Nuterm-GFX__ is a retained-mode terminal GUI library written in C. The library relies upon __Nuterm__(a terminal backend) for loop events and unified terminal GFX manipulation.
-It implements a multi-pass layout process, similar to GTK, and utilizes an arena allocator for the layout process, providing great performance.
-Core pieces are the scene(drives the layout), the scene focuser (tracks focus and routes input/events to the focused objects), the stage(combines per-object drawings into a single buffer, ready for rendering), the renderer which uses __Nuterm__ GFX primitives to output the resulting buffer onto the terminal and the taskmaster(allows for executing asyncronous tasks).
+__Nuterm-GFX__ is a retained-mode terminal GUI library written in C. It implements a __multi-pass layout process__, similar to GTK, and utilizes an arena allocator for the layout process, providing __great performance__.
+Core pieces are the scene(drives the layout), the scene focuser(tracks focus and routes input/events to the focused objects), the stage(combines per-object drawings into a single buffer, ready for rendering), the renderer(outputs the resulting buffer onto the terminal screen), and the taskmaster - allows for executing asyncronous tasks.

-The library is built from the ground up with strong modularity: Scene, stage, focuser, renderer, object... are implemented as abstract types, giving the user the ability to provide their own implementation and/or mix up different implementations.
-The codebase was intentionally written in __OOP-style__ as an exercise in applying object-oriented principles in C, which makes adding new widgets straightforward, although a bit verbose.
+The library is built from the ground up with strong __modularity__: scene, stage, focuser, renderer, object, etc. are all implemented as abstract types, giving the user the ability to provide their own implementation and/or mix up different implementations.
+The codebase was intentionally written in __OOP-style__ as an exercise in applying object-oriented principles in C, which makes the process of adding new widgets straightforward and robust, although a bit verbose.

 ## Dependencies

 The library uses several small header-only libraries that are bundled internally, so the user does not need to manage them manually ([SArena](https://github.com/novak-stevanovic/sarena), [UConv](https://github.com/novak-stevanovic/uconv), [uthash](https://github.com/troydhanson/uthash)).

-In addition, it depends on [Nuterm](https://github.com/novak-stevanovic/nuterm), a terminal backend written in C. Build integration expects pkg-config to be available and uses it to obtain the required compiler and linker flags for nuterm via its .pc file.
+In addition, it depends on [Nuterm](https://github.com/novak-stevanovic/nuterm), a terminal backend written in C. It is a core part of the system, acting as an abstraction layer for cross-terminal compatibility and providing the main loop used by the library.
+Build integration expects pkg-config to be available and uses it to obtain the required compiler and linker flags for nuterm via its .pc file.

 ## Makefile instructions: